sudarshansudarshan/aicamp/Oceanverse.md

    <details closed>
    <summary>Sol.</summary>

-   To minimize the total money spent, we should choose the cheapest option for the largest quantity required:
+   To minimize the total money spent, we should choose the cheapest option for the largest quantity required:<br><br>

-  1. Buy 5 apples of one type:
+  1. Buy 5 apples of one type:<br>
      - Choose the cheapest type.
-Let's say it's type A.
+Let's say it's type A.<br><br>

-  2. Buy 3 apples of another type:
+  2. Buy 3 apples of another type:<br>
      - Choose the cheapest type again.
-Let's say it's type B.
+Let's say it's type B.<br><br>

-  3. Buy 2 apples of the third type:
+  3. Buy 2 apples of the third type:<br>
-     - This is the last remaining type, type C.
+     - This is the last remaining type, type C.<br><br>

   So, you would buy 5 apples of type A, 3 apples of type B, and 2 apples of type C to minimize the total money spent.